xflr6/graphviz/docs/manual.rst

     this method if the data size is large.

-IPython notebooks
+Jupyter notebooks
 -----------------

 :class:`.Graph` and :class:`.Digraph` objects have a
-:meth:`~.Graph._repr_svg_`-method so they can be rendered and displayed directly inside an `IPython notebook`_.
+:meth:`~.Graph._repr_svg_`-method so they can be rendered and displayed directly inside a `Jupyter notebook`_.
 For an example, check the ``examples/notebook.ipynb`` file in the
 `source repository/distribution <notebook_>`_ (nbviewer_).